karkaroff/hedwig/README.md

 └── hedwig-data
 ```

-After cloning the hedwig-data repo, you need to unzip the embeddings and run the pre-processing script:
+After cloning the hedwig-data repo, you need to unzip the embeddings and run the preprocessing script:

 ```bash
 cd hedwig-data/embeddings/word2vec